 While cortisol and weight gain can affect anyone, there are specific reasons why women may be more vulnerable to stress-related fat accumulation, particularly as they age.

 Estrogen plays a protective role in how and where women store fat.
-During the reproductive years, estrogen tends to promote fat storage in the hips and thighs — a distribution pattern associated with lower metabolic risk.
-As estrogen levels begin to decline in the perimenopausal and menopausal years, this protective effect diminishes.
-Fat storage shifts toward the abdominal region, and this transition is often accelerated by chronic stress and elevated cortisol.
+During the reproductive years, estrogen tends to promote fat storage in the hips and thighs.
+As estrogen levels begin to decline during perimenopause and menopause, fat storage often shifts more toward the abdominal region, and this transition may be amplified by chronic stress and elevated cortisol.

 This is one of the central reasons why belly fat after 40 can feel so different from weight gain earlier in life.
 It is not simply about calories.
 It is about a shifting hormonal landscape that changes how your body responds to food, exercise, stress, and sleep.